Handling Recurring Payments

 - Recurring payments cannot be created for buyers in China.
 In this case, you can use reference transactions as an alternate solution.

-- You can create a maximum of 10 recurring payments profiles during checkout.
+- You can create one recurring payments profile during checkout.

 - You can increase the profile amount by only 20% in each 180-day interval after you create the profile.